We’ve curated a list of resources that we think could be helpful during this time

 Quartet Community Foundation (Bristol, Bath & North East Somerset, North Somerset and South Gloucestershire) Coronavirus Response Fund – This grant programme aims to support local activities that are helping communities affected by the Coronavirus outbreak.
 It will offer local charitable and community organisations emergency funding to support emerging challenges faced within local communities as a result of the continuing threat of Coronavirus.
 Grants up to £5,000 for single organisations and up to £20,000 for partnerships

 South West Academic Health Science Network Innovation Adoption Fund – SW AHSN is offering any voluntary, community or social enterprises (VCSE), health and care teams, or small businesses across Somerset, Devon, Cornwall or the Isles of Scilly the opportunity to apply for grants of up to £6,000 to support faster adoption of their innovative ready-to-use technologies, services or interventions that have the potential to support the community response to COVID-19.
 SW AHSN is focusing on supporting innovation with the potential to support the vulnerable, older people and those who are self-isolating in their homes during this time.
+This fund has 3 rounds of applications per year – please check the website for updates about when you can apply.

 Take part in our new AHSW Virtual Action Learning Sets – a free opportunity for peer-to-peer learning facilitated by trained professionals.